MetaluNet/Fraise/doc/protocol.md

 `"!FFruit1\n"`: ask "Fruit1" to jump to bootloader.

 Additionnaly, the **pied** switches to bootloading mode:
-it transmits directly every line (’\n’ terminated, must not begin with "#" or "!") from host to the bus, then listens to the bus for any answer from the **fruit**, and puts this answer back to host, adding the 'b' character at the beginning of each line.
+it forwards directly every line (’\n’ terminated, must not begin with "#" or "!") from the host to the bus, then listens to the bus for any answer from the **fruit**, and puts this answer back to host, adding the 'b' character at the beginning of each line.

+Example messages to bootloader:

 `"RENAME:Fruit1\n"`: rename "Fruit1" ALL (!!!) connected **fruits** being in bootloader mode (that's why a single **fruit** should be connected before doing this).
 `"A\n"`: ask the **fruit** to run Application (quit bootloader mode)

+Quit bootloading mode:

 `"#F\n"`: ask the **pied** to quit bootloading mode